 You recognize and accept that we have no control over the unauthorized interception or breach of any communications or electronic data once it has been transmitted or if it has been subject to unauthorized access while stored, notwithstanding reasonable security measures employed by us.
 You consent to our use of electronic devices and applications during this engagement.

 My firm does not maintain physical or paper files.
 Temporary custody and delivery of any paper documents, including printed tax returns, may be facilitated through personnel at the Intelligent Office locations in Tucson or Oro Valley, Arizona.
 The staff at Intelligent Office is accustomed to dealing with the clients of CPA firms and Intelligent Office has procedures in place to securely store your materials while awaiting pickup.
 Such storage is intended to be only temporary in nature and is not subject to my control or monitoring.
-You agree to hold us harmless from any actions of the personnel at Intelligent Office, including, but not limited to, any violation of privacy, security breach, loss of documents, tax returns, or for the failure to deliver, retain, or return your documents, tax returns, or other deliverables.
+You agree to hold me harmless from any actions of the personnel at Intelligent Office, including, but not limited to, any violation of privacy, security breach, loss of documents, tax returns, or for the failure to deliver, retain, or return your documents, tax returns, or other deliverables.

 Client Portals and Workpapers

 We use portals provided by Citrix ShareFile or Intuit Link to provide a collaborative, virtual workspace in a protected, online environment, and to permit access across geographic boundaries and time zones.
-These online tools allow our firm and you to share data, engagement information, knowledge, and deliverables, including tax returns, in a more secure manner.
+These online tools allow my firm and you to share data, engagement information, knowledge, and deliverables, including tax returns, in a more secure manner.